tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/keras/layers/gat/gatv2/GATv2AttentionPool.md

 <!-- Placeholder for "Used in" -->

-Implements the pooling layer describe in https://arxiv.org/abs/2105.14491 Equations (3) and (4).
+Implements the pooling layer described in https://arxiv.org/abs/2105.14491 Equations (3) and (4).
 That is, given the edge values, this layer computes the attention coefficients and multiplies them by the edges, and aggregates these by summing them on a per-node basis.